vercel-partner-solutions/v0-slack-app/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fvercel-partner-solutions%2Fai-sdk-slackbot-nitro&env=SLACK_BOT_TOKEN,SLACK_SIGNING_SECRET&project-name=ai-sdk-slackbot&repository-name=vercel-slackbot-with-bolt&demo-title=Vercel%20Slackbot%20with%20Bolt&demo-description=A%20Slackbot%20built%20using%20the%20Slack%20Bolt%20and%20Nitro%20frameworks.)

-# Vercel Slackbot with Bolt
+# Slack Agent with Bolt
 An AI-powered assistant built with Slack's Bolt Javascript framework powered by the AI SDK by Vercel.

 ## Features